Last updated on December 26th, 2018 at 12:56 pm

-The Instant Pot is officially a “craze” now.
+The Instant Pot is more than a “craze” now.
 Everywhere you turn, you see talk-show hosts and news anchors doing segments on this “new device” that’s “sweeping the nation!”
 And with good reason.

-The masses are just now starting to see the benefits of pressure-cooking as a way to cook delicious and healthy meals without having to stand over a stove.
+People are just now starting to hear about the benefits of pressure-cooking as a way to cook delicious and healthy meals without having to stand over a stove.
 You’ve probably heard from more than one friend about how much they love their “Instapot.”

 But the truth is, the Instant Pot has been around a few years, and pressure cooking for ages.
 But this ain’t your grandma’s pressure cooker!
 The Instant Pot is a safe, easy cooking method, and the company is constantly refining and improving the technology and releasing new models.